- Root rot is caused by the roots not being able to get the oxygen and nutrients they need for the plant to thrive.

 Fungi and bacteria can take over through an overly moist environment (their favorite environment), or they can pre-exist in used pots and soil.
 Fungi that most often take hold of the plant include Pythium, Phytophthora, Rhizoctonia, and Fusarium.
 Another less common type of Armillaria, or “shoestring rot,” which often damages hardwood and conifer trees.

-signs of root rot
+How to identify root rot: Classic signs of root rot

 When the plant’s roots become waterlogged and unable to absorb necessary oxygen and nutrients, there will be clear signs of trouble.
 While these may be missed by the untrained eye, knowing the signs can help you quickly identify the problem as root rot and take the necessary actions to save your plant.